-Japanese gardens are a unique look and are easy to implement to your space, big or small.
-You can choose to add a subtle oriental twist by adding a few key features.
+Japanese gardens have a unique look and are easy to implement in your space, big or small.
+You can add a subtle Asian twist by adding a few key features.
 Or you can completely re-create the look and feel of a Zen garden oasis.

-Often admired for their structure and symbolism.
-There are many elements to the traditional Japanese garden and these are implemented to highlight the importance of appreciating and understanding nature.
+Admired for their structure and symbolism, there are many elements to the traditional Japanese garden.
+These are implemented to highlight the importance of appreciating and understanding nature.
 So, what better way to start appreciating our gardens more?

 Plant style